 The Working with Children Check (QLD Blue Card) is a screening process that assesses your suitability to work with children based on available disciplinary and police information.
 It is your responsibility to maintain a current Blue Card throughout your course.
 You must renew your Blue Card before it expires to maintain its currency.

-The application process to apply for a Queensland Working with Children Check (QLD Blue Card) has changed.
+Applying for a Queensland Working with Children Check (QLD Blue Card) has changed.

 All applications (including renewals and linking) will require you to have a Customer Reference Number (CRN) from the Queensland Department of Transport and Main Roads (TMR).
 You can find your CRN on your QLD Drivers Licence or QLD Proof of Age Card.
 QLD Blue Card Services is now verifying your identity this way.

-Please note that your photo must have been taken within the last six years and nine months.
-If your photo is older than six years and nine months, you will need to visit a Queensland Department of Transport and Main Roads office or alternate agency to have a new photo taken.
+Please note your photo must have been taken within the last six years and nine months.
+If your image is older than six years and nine months, you will need to visit a Queensland Department of Transport and Main Roads office or alternate agency to have a new photo taken.
 There is no cost for updating your photo.

 IMPORTANT: You will not be able to register on the QLD Blue Card Services online portal without your CRN.